Last Updated: January 2024

 Top 10 Self Storage Operators in United States

 The self-storage industry in the United States comprises numerous operators (managers), ranging from small, independently owned facilities to large, publicly-traded corporations.
 These major players often differentiate themselves through factors like geographic coverage, services offered, and total square footage managed.
 The following list presents the top 10 self-storage operators in the U.S. as of 2021, ranked by the total square footage they control, highlighting the key industry leaders in this space.

 - Life Storage (formerly Sovran Self Storage/Uncle Bob’s)

 - Simply Self Storage

 Where to Market a Self Storage Property?

 Identifying the right channels to market a self-storage facility can significantly impact its occupancy rates, revenue, and investment potential.
 Traditional advertising methods, such as print publications, signage, and community events, still hold relevance in certain markets.
-However, digital channels, including a robust website with online booking capabilities, search engine optimization (SEO), social media, and targeted online advertising, are becoming increasingly important to reach a wider, tech-savvy audience.
+However, many of the largest self storage companies effectively utilize digital channels, including a robust website with online booking capabilities, search engine optimization (SEO), social media, and targeted online advertising, are becoming increasingly important to reach a wider, tech-savvy audience.
 Furthermore, partnerships with local businesses and real estate professionals can also be effective in driving visibility and customer referrals.